bennokress/PrettyLog/README.md

 import Foundation
 import PrettyLog

-// MARK: - Global aliases

-/// Log strings in order with VERBOSE level
+/// Log messages in the provided order with VERBOSE level
 /// - Parameters:
-///     - messages: The messages to log
+///     - messages: One or more strings and string-convertible objects to include in the log statement
 ///     - separator: The separator between messages (defaults to `-`)
 ///     - category: The category of the log message (defaults to `.uncategorized`)
-/// - Attention: No log will be created, if `messages` is empty or `nil`. public func logV(_ messages: String?..., joinedBy separator: String = " - ", category: LogCategory = .uncategorized) {
+/// - Attention: No log will be created, if `messages` is empty or `nil`. func logV(_ messages: String?..., joinedBy separator: String = " - ", category: LogCategory = .uncategorized) {
     PrettyLogProxy.logV(messages, joinedBy: separator, category: category) }

-/// Log strings in order with DEBUG level
+/// Log messages in the provided order with DEBUG level
 /// - Parameters:
-///     - messages: The messages to log
+///     - messages: One or more strings and string-convertible objects to include in the log statement
 ///     - separator: The separator between messages (defaults to `-`)
 ///     - category: The category of the log message (defaults to `.uncategorized`)
-/// - Attention: No log will be created, if `messages` is empty or `nil`. public func logD(_ messages: String?..., joinedBy separator: String = " - ", category: LogCategory = .uncategorized) {
+/// - Attention: No log will be created, if `messages` is empty or `nil`. func logD(_ messages: String?..., joinedBy separator: String = " - ", category: LogCategory = .uncategorized) {
     PrettyLogProxy.logD(messages, joinedBy: separator, category: category) }

-/// Log strings in order with INFO level
+/// Log messages in the provided order with INFO level
 /// - Parameters:
-///     - messages: The messages to log
+///     - messages: One or more strings and string-convertible objects to include in the log statement
 ///     - separator: The separator between messages (defaults to `-`)
 ///     - category: The category of the log message (defaults to `.uncategorized`)
-/// - Attention: No log will be created, if `messages` is empty or `nil`. public func logI(_ messages: String?..., joinedBy separator: String = " - ", category: LogCategory = .uncategorized) {
+/// - Attention: No log will be created, if `messages` is empty or `nil`. func logI(_ messages: String?..., joinedBy separator: String = " - ", category: LogCategory = .uncategorized) {
     PrettyLogProxy.logI(messages, joinedBy: separator, category: category) }

-/// Log strings in order with WARNING level
+/// Log messages in the provided order with WARNING level
 /// - Parameters:
-///     - messages: The messages to log
+///     - messages: One or more strings and string-convertible objects to include in the log statement
 ///     - separator: The separator between messages (defaults to `-`)
 ///     - category: The category of the log message (defaults to `.uncategorized`)
-/// - Attention: No log will be created, if `messages` is empty or `nil`. public func logW(_ messages: String?..., joinedBy separator: String = " - ", category: LogCategory = .uncategorized) {
+/// - Attention: No log will be created, if `messages` is empty or `nil`. func logW(_ messages: String?..., joinedBy separator: String = " - ", category: LogCategory = .uncategorized) {
     PrettyLogProxy.logW(messages, joinedBy: separator, category: category) }

-/// Log strings in order with ERROR level
+/// Log messages in the provided order with ERROR level
 /// - Parameters:
-///     - messages: The messages to log
+///     - messages: One or more strings and string-convertible objects to include in the log statement
 ///     - separator: The separator between messages (defaults to `-`)
 ///     - category: The category of the log message (defaults to `.uncategorized`)
-/// - Attention: No log will be created, if `messages` is empty or `nil`. public func logE(_ messages: String?..., joinedBy separator: String = " - ", category: LogCategory = .uncategorized) {
+/// - Attention: No log will be created, if `messages` is empty or `nil`. func logE(_ messages: String?..., joinedBy separator: String = " - ", category: LogCategory = .uncategorized) {
     PrettyLogProxy.logE(messages, joinedBy: separator, category: category) }

-/// Log with ERROR level
+/// Log an `Error` with ERROR level.
 /// - Parameters:
-///     - messages: The messages to log
+///     - error: The error to log
-///     - separator: The separator between messages (defaults to `-`)
 ///     - category: The category of the log message (defaults to `.uncategorized`)
-/// - Attention: No log will be created, if `messages` is empty or `nil`. public func logE(_ error: Error?, category: LogCategory = .uncategorized) {
+/// - Attention: No log will be created, if `error` is `nil`. func log(_ error: Error?, category: LogCategory = .uncategorized) {
-    PrettyLogProxy.logE(error, category: category)
+    PrettyLogProxy.log(error, category: category)
 }

-/// Log with ERROR level
+/// Log a `NSException` with ERROR level.
 /// - Parameters:
-///     - messages: The messages to log
+///     - exception: The exception to log
-///     - separator: The separator between messages (defaults to `-`)
 ///     - category: The category of the log message (defaults to `.uncategorized`)
-/// - Attention: No log will be created, if `messages` is empty or `nil`. public func logE(_ exception: NSException?, category: LogCategory = .uncategorized) {
+/// - Attention: No log will be created, if `exception` is `nil`. func log(_ exception: NSException?, category: LogCategory = .uncategorized) {
-    PrettyLogProxy.logE(exception, category: category)
+    PrettyLogProxy.log(exception, category: category)
 }

+// TODO: Add custom global log methods if needed -> for example: if you have custom LogLevel and LogCategory `.todo`, you could define `logT for that.

+// /// Log messages in the provided order with TODO level
+// /// - Parameters:
+// ///     - messages: One or more strings and string-convertible objects to include in the log statement
+// ///     - separator: The separator between messages (defaults to `-`)
+// /// - Attention: No log will be created, if `messages` is empty or `nil`.
+// public func logT(_ messages: String?..., joinedBy separator: String = " - ") {
+//     PrettyLogProxy.log(messages, joinedBy: separator, as: .todo, category: .todo)
+// }
 ```

 ## Author